2021 Career Opportunities

 The successful candidate must have a Ph.D. in a relevant science or engineering field, experience in atomistic simulations and/or clay mineral surface geochemistry, good interpersonal skills, and advanced proficiency in communicating scientific findings in peer-reviewed journals and at professional meetings.
 Desirable qualifications include experience in programming and in experimental investigations of the nano-geochemistry and microstructure of fine-grained media.

 Initial term of appointment is for one year with the possibility of renewal based on satisfactory performance and funding.
 Applications must be submitted by March 15, 2021, 11:59 pm EST. The start date is anticipated to be between March and September 2021.

 Interested applicants must submit an application online at https://www.princeton.edu/acad-positions/position/19141.
 Applications should include a cover letter, a curriculum vita and list of publications, a statement of research experience and interests, and contact information (address, email, and telephone) of three referees.

-Princeton University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
-This position is subject to the university's background check policy.
+Princeton University is an Equal Opportunity/Affirmative Action employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+This position is subject to the University's background check policy.